syncfusion-content/xamarin.ios-docs/xamarin-ios/SfDataGrid/Row-Height-Customization.md

 ![](SfDataGrid_images/AutoRowHeight_iOS.png)

-## Change HeaderRow Height based on its Content

-SfDataGrid allows you to customize the height of the hea row based on the content.
-This can be achieved by using the `SfDatagrid.QueryRowHeight` event and [SfDatagrid.GetRowHeight](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGridHelpers~GetRowHeight(SfDataGrid,Int32,GridRowSizingOptions).html) method. `SfDatagrid.QueryRowHeight` event returns the row height on demand and `SfDatagrid.GetRowHeight` method returns the height of the header row based on the content.

-The following code example illustrates how to hook the `SfDatagrid.QueryRowHeight` event and change the header row height based on the content in SfDataGrid.

-{% highlight c# %}
-//Hooks QueryRowHeight event in SfDataGrid to set the header row height on demand dataGrid.QueryRowHeight += DataGrid_QueryRowHeight;

-private void DataGrid_QueryRowHeight(object sender, QueryRowHeightEventArgs e) {
-    if (e.RowIndex == 0)
-    {
-        e.Height = dataGrid.GetRowHeight(e.RowIndex);
-    }
-    e.Handled = true;
-}
-{% endhighlight %}

-## Change CaptionSummaryRow Height
+## Customize caption summary row height

-SfDataGrid allows you to customize the height of the CaptionSummaryRow in the scrolling region by setting the height of the CaptionSummaryRow in `SfDataGrid.QueryRowHeight`event.
-The default height of the CaptionSummaryRow is 50.
-This property responds to runtime changes and hence you can customize it based on your requirement.
-Setting this property will change the height of all the caption summary row in the body region with the common value.
+SfDataGrid allows you to customize the height of the `CaptionSummaryRow` by setting the height of the caption rows in the `SfDataGrid.QueryRowHeight` event.
+By default the `CaptionSummaryRow` renders with the height of the [SfDataGrid.RowHeight](http://help.syncfusion.com/cr/cref_files/xamarin-ios/sfdatagrid/Syncfusion.SfDataGrid.iOS~Syncfusion.SfDataGrid.SfDataGrid~RowHeight.html) which is `50`

 The following code example illustrates how to customize CaptionSummaryRow height in SfDataGrid.